kenhkan/morrison/README.md

 environment.
 It does not aim to run in the browser, on Windows, or on embedded hardware.
 Frontend FBP (like a GUI) is out of scope.

-A main focus of Morrison is software correctness and collaboration over performance.
-The use of Unix processes and Unix IPC makes Morrison relatively inefficient compared to a framework designed in a specific language.
+A main focus of Vyzzi is software correctness and collaboration over performance.
+The use of Unix processes and Unix IPC makes Vyzzi relatively inefficient compared to a framework designed in a specific language.
 The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without coupling with the different parts of a system.

 There is a single machine assumption.
-Parallelism is a non-trivial topic and is best tackled at a different level on top of Morrison.
-Morrison is only concerned with coordinating interdependent processes on a single machine.
+Parallelism is a non-trivial topic and is best tackled at a different level on top of Vyzzi.
+Vyzzi is only concerned with coordinating interdependent processes on a single machine.

 ### Differences from classical FBP (cFBP)

-Morrison is inspired by cFBP but diverges from some of its rules highlighted in the sub-sections below.
+Vyzzi is inspired by cFBP but diverges from some of its rules highlighted in the sub-sections below.

 Note that despite the following differences, the two major constraints of FBP, the flow constraint and the order-preserving constraint, [1] are enforced for this to work as a valid FBP implementation.

-Two of the three legs of FBP [2] also hold for Morrison:
+Two of the three legs of FBP [2] also hold for Vyzzi:

 - True: asynchronous processes
 - False: data packets (IPs) with a lifetime of their own